 Mean score of companies in the Water Distribution industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Nippon Yusen Kabushiki Kaisha (NYK) reported total carbon emissions of approximately 14,929,553,000 kg CO2e.
-This figure includes Scope 1 emissions of about 11,410,363,000 kg CO2e, Scope 2 emissions of approximately 63,342,000 kg CO2e, and Scope 3 emissions totalling around 3,455,848,000 kg CO2e.
-NYK has set ambitious reduction targets as part of its commitment to climate action.
-The company aims to reduce its Scope 1 greenhouse gas emissions by 30% per ton-kilometre by 2030, using 2015 as the base year.
-Furthermore, it has set a long-term goal to achieve a 50% reduction per ton-kilometre by 2050 from the same base year.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 2°C. Overall, NYK's emissions have shown a trend of gradual reduction in intensity over the years, reflecting its commitment to sustainability in the shipping and logistics sector.
+In 2023, Nippon Yusen Kabushiki Kaisha (NYK), headquartered in Japan, reported total greenhouse gas emissions of approximately 14,929,553,000 kg CO2e.
+This figure includes 11,410,363,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 63,342,000 kg CO2e from Scope 2 emissions, representing indirect emissions from the generation of purchased electricity.
+Additionally, Scope 3 emissions, which encompass all other indirect emissions, amounted to approximately 3,455,848,000 kg CO2e.
+NYK has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 greenhouse gas emissions by 30% per ton-kilometre by 2030, using 2015 as the base year.
+Furthermore, the company targets a 50% reduction per ton-kilometre by 2050 from the same base year.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 2°C. Overall, Nippon Yusen's commitment to reducing its carbon footprint reflects a proactive approach to sustainability within the shipping and logistics sector, addressing both operational and indirect emissions.

 Access structured emissions data, company-specific emission factors, and source documents